tensorflow/docs/site/en/api_docs/python/tf/layers/BatchNormalization.md

       normalized, typically the features axis/axes.
 For instance, after a `Conv2D` layer with `data_format="channels_first"`, set `axis=1`.
 If a list of axes is provided, each axis in `axis` will be normalized simultaneously.
-Default is `-1` which takes uses last axis.
+Default is `-1` which uses the last axis.
 Note: when using multi-axis batch norm, the `beta`, `gamma`, `moving_mean`, and `moving_variance` variables are the same rank as the input Tensor, with dimension size 1 in all reduced (non-axis) dimensions).